 Today Australia food is rich, tasty, very diverse and based on fresh ingredients.
-But this was not how it started.
+But this was not as it started.

-Here is a brief history of the Australian cuisine from its early beginnings to present time.
+Here is a brief history of the Australian cuisine from its early beginnings till present time.

 Lack of vegetables and fruit meant many of them suffered from scurvy.